 Nil Rate Bands

 It is no longer a tax that targets only the very wealthy, either.
-The nil-rate band may have been frozen at its current level of £325,000 since April 2009 but the average price of a UK property has risen 33 per cent over the same period.
+The nil-rate band may have been frozen at its current level of £325,000 since April 2009 but the average price of a UK property has risen significantly since 2009.

 Married couples and registered civil partners are also allowed to pass assets from one spouse or partner to the other during their lifetime, or when they die, without having to pay Inheritance Tax.
 This is known as the (UK) Spouse or Civil Partner Exemption.